jeremenichelli/jeremenichelli.github.io/_posts/2016-09-12-the-component-based-frameworks-experience.md

 One of its biggest drawbacks is that abstraction layer, which relays entirely on JavaScript and can be a pain to get used to.
 When you do, the experience really pays off.

-> After understanding its concept, building stuff with React is great
+> After understanding its concept, building stuff with React is&nbsp;great

 It isn't slow, but it isn't fast either unless you apply certain patterns in specific parts of your project, _shouldComponentUpdate_ is an example.